Jewer History, Family Crest & Coats of Arms

 Early History of the Jewer family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early Jewer History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jewer research.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early Jewer History in all our PDF Extended History products and printed products wherever possible.

 Jewer Spelling Variations